 It would have to wait though, because as soon as they stepped through the gate a Goa'uld was activating his shield while Daniel and a Jaffa in full armor were scrambling for cover.
 "What the hell?"
 Harry dodged coming to stand next to Daniel.
 Calling up a shield, he was able to block the blast from the hand device the Goa'uld sent his way, then grabbed his friend and pulled him back into a alcove.
 "Daniel, who the hell is that and what is happening?"

 "Heru'ur.
 An enemy of Apophis.
 He's trying to get Sha're and her child."

-"There is a lot of things I need to ask about later."
+"There are a lot of things I need to ask about later."

 "Cover me!"
 Harry looked up as Jack popped back up, emptying his clip into the shield.
 It didn't do anything, but it allowed Sam to zat the remaining guards into oblivion.

-Heru'ur was way to smug for Harry's liking though.
+Heru'ur was way too smug for Harry's liking though.
 "You dare challenge me?"

 "I was thinking about it."
 Jack pulled a knife and threw it into Heru'ur's hand, managing to pierce the ribbon device, and the hand it was wrapped around.

 With a press of a button, transport rings came down and managed to carry him off.
 Harry and Daniel moved out to join the others, Teal'c revealing himself in one of the guards armor.
 "Hey big guy."